riemann/riemann-java-client/README.markdown

 `deref`ing.

 For higher performance (by orders of magnitude) you can also send multiple events batched in a single message.
-Use `RiemannClient.aSendEvents(...)` to send multiple events at once.
+Use `RiemannClient.sendEvents(...)` to send multiple events at once.

+To automatically batch events, wrap any IRiemannClient in a RiemannBatchClient, which automatically bundles events together into messages for you.

 # Hacking